Bankruptcy is a scary word that gets even scarier when you realize it’s going to cost you money you don’t have, to get rid of the debts you do have.

 The cost of bankruptcy varies by city and state.
 If you want to succeed, your best chance of winning is to hire a lawyer and that means spending somewhere between $2,000 and $6,000 to get through the process.

-Add it up and all the cost-factors involved may well make someone hesitant to file.
-But take (some) heart: There are ways to file a low cost bankruptcy.
+But take (some) heart: There are ways to file a low-cost bankruptcy.

-The idea behind this approach is to allow a fresh start to those filing, without having to start their lives over completely.
-With exemptions, 95% of filers in the United States are able to protect all of their assets.
+The idea behind this approach is to allow consumers a fresh start, without having to completely start their lives over.
+With allowed exemptions, 95% of filers in the United States are able to protect all of their assets.

 Among the property that can be declared exempt: